 As a kid I had a premonition that I would work at a boutique production company in the coolest part of New York City.
 OK.
 This isn't completely true.
 But I was obsessed with the cosmos as a kid and considered becoming an astronomer.
 While doing all that stargazing, I became pretty good at spending time upside-down which led to me being a tween gymnast.
 After coming to terms with the fact that I wasn't going to be the next Mary Lou Retton, my dad introduced me to photography and from then on I knew I was meant to be in a creative field.
 What I couldn't have predicted was having a role as unique, challenging and rewarding as Executive Producer at GPX.
 From the first job I produced here, I knew the energy and enthusiasm was for me…so maybe I was psychic after all?

-As the legend goes, in elementary school my teacher asked my parents permission to rotate my seat around the classroom.
+As the legend goes, in elementary school my teacher asked my parents' permission to rotate my seat around the classroom.
 I could bring even the shyest kid out of his or her shell with my refusal to accept anything less than friendship.
 I guess I was always destined for a career in sales.
-I was also destined to leave Chicago for NYC, as my oldest sister strategically planned with weekend trips here in my formative years.
+I was also destined to leave Chicago for NYC, as my oldest sister strategically planned with weekend trips there in my formative years.
 After two long stints at booking agencies, working on everything from classical music to anthem rock guitar shredders, I serendipitously met the charming gents of Greenpoint Pictures.
 They presented me with an opportunity I couldn't refuse, and I never looked back.
 In 2017 I moved to Los Angeles to open GP West and produced my greatest creation yet - a little dude.

 Joe’s first experience with filmmaking was the shooting of a Hi-8 sequel to the hugely popular ‘Young Guns’ film series.
 Entitled ‘Young Guns 3,’ it was primarily filmed in his parents’ backyard in Kentucky, and starred his brother and sister.
 Due to various production difficulties, it was never completed.
 Soured on production, he took to editing, and later interned at Greenpoint Pictures following film school.
 After a few years there as a staff editor, he left to work at all manner of ad agencies and post houses.
 Valuing the experience, but missing the creative freedom and familial environment that Greenpoint afforded, he was lucky enough to come back.